radiantlogic-v8/documentation-new/documentation/sys-admin-guide/03-front-end-settings.md

 Figure 23: Advanced Section

-### Run as Windows Service
+### Windows Settings

-If the RadiantOne service has been installed as a Windows Service, this option should be checked.
-If you uninstall the Windows Service, you must uncheck this option to ensure that the RadiantOne service can be started from the Control Panel > Dashboard tab.
+If the RadiantOne service is running independently in local mode, this section contains a link to documentation that describes how to configure it to run as a service.
+If Radiantone is running as a service, this section contains an option to disable the run-as-a-service setting.
+This should be done *after* the service is uninstalled by following the steps in the link this section.

+>[!note] This section display on Windows systems only.

 ### Windows Directory